 I gave up smoking cannabis nearly a decade ago when vaping was in its infancy and haven’t looked back since.
 Back then you only had a choice of one or two vaporizers and you had to import them from Europe or America.
 Now the UK is inundated with dozens of different models of dry herb vaporizers.
 So much, it can make choosing the right one quite difficult.
-To help make your search easier I thought I’d share the 5 best dry herb vaporizers you can buy in the UK right now.
+To help make your search easier I thought I’d share some of the best weed vaporizers available to buy in the UK right now.

 Best Overall Dry Herb Vaporizer – Pax 3